States and Social Revolutions: Reception

 Criticism of Skocpol's book centers around her deemphasis of agency (role of individuals and ideology) and her mixed use of comparative methodological strategies.
 Ira Katznelson disputes that Skocpol's use of J.S.
 Mill's method of difference allows her to overcome the problems associated with many potential variables.

 According to Peter Manicas, Skocpol denies claims by historians that social revolutions should be analyzed as separate and distinct movements.
 She also denies claims that try to over generalize what makes a revolution.
 Peter Manicas says that Skocpol's work is successful at creating a theory that uses generalizations but is sensitive to differences between states and situations.

-According to Steve Pfaff, Skocpol’s book created “a distinctive genre of neo-Weberian state-society analysis and, more broadly, served as signature work in the new historical and comparative subfields in sociology and comparative politics.”
-He says that Skocpol presents revolutionary urban middle class in each of the states she studies as “political entrepreneurs” because they take on the reigns of the revolution after the peasant class has successfully weakened the ruling government.
+According to Steve Pfaff, Skocpol's book created "a distinctive genre of neo-Weberian state-society analysis and, more broadly, served as signature work in the new historical and comparative subfields in sociology and comparative politics."
+He says that Skocpol presents revolutionary urban middle class in each of the states she studies as "political entrepreneurs" because they take on the reins of the revolution after the peasant class has successfully weakened the ruling government.
 Skocpol's book, according to Pfaff, is a clearly identifiable as a product of the politics of the 1970s.
-She “helped launch a new generation of comparative research on the largest and most consequential of historical questions.”
-Pfaff goes on to say, even if Skocpol didn't explain the causes that might have triggered state crisis and the mobilization of the people, “and if, in its enthusiasm for revolution, it overestimated the gains of revolutionary transformation, the book nevertheless deserves its place among the canonical works of comparative and historical research.”
+She "helped launch a new generation of comparative research on the largest and most consequential of historical questions."
+Pfaff goes on to say, even if Skocpol didn't explain the causes that might have triggered state crisis and the mobilization of the people, "and if, in its enthusiasm for revolution, it overestimated the gains of revolutionary transformation, the book nevertheless deserves its place among the canonical works of comparative and historical research."

-Jeff Goodwin argues, in his own analysis, that Skocpol's fame comes in large part, not from a substantial number of people reading her book, but from a small number of “designated readers” critiquing her book and spreading what they believe to be her main ideas.
-Goodwin says, “A good part of Skocpol’s fame is due to the wide diffusion of several misformulations of some key ideas.”
-Goodwin explains three major “misformulations” scholars have made about “States and Social Revolutions.”
+Jeff Goodwin argues, in his own analysis, that Skocpol's fame comes in large part, not from a substantial number of people reading her book, but from a small number of "designated readers" critiquing her book and spreading what they believe to be her main ideas.
+Goodwin says, "A good part of Skocpol's fame is due to the wide diffusion of several misformulations of some key ideas."
+Goodwin explains three major "misformulations" scholars have made about "States and Social Revolutions".